Anomaly-Squared/evapi-csharp-samples/README.md

 You will also need an ExaVault account as well as and an API key and access token.

-Some of the sample scripts will assume your account contains the **ExaVault Quick Start.pdf** file and the **Sample Files and Folders** folder, which come pre-loaded with a new account.
-You may need to make changes to `SampleUploadFiles.cs` and `SampleDownloadCsvFiles.cs` if those files are not present.
+Some of the sample scripts will assume your account contains the **Sample Files and Folders** folder, which come pre-loaded with a new account.
+You may need to make changes to `SampleDownloadCsvFiles.cs` if that folder is not present.

 ## Running Your First Sample